xmyqsh/embed/README.md

 # Further work

 ## Video
-1. The heatmap could be easily exponental averaged between frames for better tackling with occlusion.
+1. The embedding could be easily exponental averaged between frames for better tackling with occlusion.

 ## Lidar
 1. Lidar perception can also benefited from this architecture which make the appresiating `mid-fusion` scheme easy and efficient.

-## 3D human pose/differetiable rendering
-1. Make the expansion of 3D human pose and differetiable rendering from the single object to multi-object easily.

-## Mul-model
+## MultiModel
 1. Unify the embedding expression between image and texture to ease and improve the multi-model works such as image caption and image retrial and multi-model comprehension.